20 March 2017

-When most people think of bean bags, they envision chairs for larger ones and tossing games for smaller ones, but these items of simple design are extremely versatile and have many popular uses.
+When most people think of bean bags, they envision chairs for larger ones and tossing games.
+For smaller ones, but these items of simple design are incredibly versatile and have many favourite uses.

-Following are the 10 most popular uses for Bean Bags:
+Following are the ten most popular Bean Bag Uses:

-The most common use for a bean bag is to make furniture from it.
-In the past, bean bag furniture consisted of a simple spherical bag filled with lightweight beads, but today, a variety of specialized furniture is constructed with this versatile product.
+The most common use for a bean bag is as a piece of furniture.
+In the past, bean bag furniture consisted of a simple spherical bag filled with lightweight beads.
+But today, a variety of functional furniture is constructed with this versatile product.

 3. Pool Floats